-- Metric 1 Reinvestment %: This metric looks at the investment in properties (existing stock as well as new supply) as a percentage of the value of total properties held.
-The investment in properties was 0.0% (2022: 40.0%) reflecting the fact that the new 12 bed Move On property at Massetts Road, Horley became available for occupancy at the start of April 2022 whilst the purchase and refurbishment were undertaken during the 2021/22 financial year. - Metric 2a New supply delivered 17.4% (2022: 0%): This metric sets out the number of new social housing units that have been acquired or developed in the year as a proportion of total social housing units owned at period end.
-The completion of the works at Massetts Road, Horley to convert this into Social Housing delivered 12 new units which became available at the start of April 2022. - Metric 2b New supply delivered 0% (2022: 0%): This metric sets out the number of new non-social housing units that have been acquired or developed in the year as a proportion of total social housing units and non-social housing units owned at period end. - Metric 3 Gearing %: This metric looks at housing property assets and the degree of dependence on debt finance.
-The ratio is a negative -30.7% (2022: -12.9%) as at the balance sheet dates, the Charitable Company's cash and cash equivalents were greater than debt finance. - Metric 4 Earnings Before Interest, Tax, Depreciation, Amortisation, Major Repairs Included (EBITDA MRI) Interest Cover %: The EBITDA MRI interest cover measure is a key indicator for liquidity and investment capacity.
+- ▶ Metric 1 Reinvestment %: This metric looks at the investment in properties (existing stock as well as new supply) as a percentage of the value of total properties held.
+The investment in properties was 21.8% (2023: 0.0%) reflecting the investment in a new Move On property at Shrewsbury Road 2023 the investment had been in the prior year. - ▶ Metric 2a New supply delivered 0.0% (2023: 17.4%): This metric sets out the number of new social housing units that have been acquired or developed in the year as a proportion of total social housing units owned at period end.
+The Shrewsbury Road development was not completed until June 2024 and is not considered new supply in the context of this metric. - ▶ Metric 2b New supply delivered 0% (2023: 0%): This metric sets out the number of new non-social housing units that have been acquired or developed in the year as a proportion of total social housing units and non-social housing units owned at period end. - ▶ Metric 3 Gearing %: This metric looks at housing property assets and the degree of dependence on debt finance.
+The ratio is a negative -33.0% (2023: -30.7%) as at the balance sheet dates, the Charitable Company's cash and cash equivalents continued to be greater than debt finance. - ▶ Metric 4 Earnings Before Interest, Tax, Depreciation, Amortisation, Major Repairs Included (EBITDA MRI) Interest Cover %: The EBITDA MRI interest cover measure is a key indicator for liquidity and investment capacity.
 It seeks to measure the level of surplus that a registered provider generates compared to interest payable; the measure avoids any distortions stemming from the depreciation charge.
-The ratio is 1,137% (2022: 2,602%) which again confirms the Charitable Company's low reliance on finance. - Metric 5 Headline social housing cost per unit: The unit cost metric assesses the headline social housing cost per unit as defined by the regulator.
-The cost per unit is £11,019 (2022: £10,364).
-The per unit cost level of expenditure is reflective of the small size of our properties relative to other providers. - Metric 6 Operating margin %: The Operating Margin demonstrates the profitability of operating assets before exceptional expenses are taken into account.
-The operating margin (social housing lettings only) was 24.8% (2022: 19.6%) and the operating margin (overall) was 8.3% (2022: 7.2%).
+The ratio is 570% (2023: 1,137%) which again demonstrates the Charitable Company's low reliance on finance. - Metric 5 Headline social housing cost per unit: The unit cost metric assesses the headline social housing cost per unit as defined by the regulator.
+The cost per unit is £13,558 (2023: £11,019).
+The per unit cost level of expenditure is reflective of the small size of our properties relative to other providers. - ▶ Metric 6 Operating margin %: The Operating Margin demonstrates the profitability of operating assets before exceptional expenses are taken into account.
+The operating margin (social housing lettings only) was 14.8% (2023: 24.8%) and the operating margin (overall) was 6.1% (2023: 7.2%).
 The difference between the two measures reflects the varied services provided by the Charitable Company achieving different margins.
-However, the 2022/23 social housing operating margin is distorted by charitable grants received and excluding the impact of these would be 16.8% - Metric 7 Return on capital employed (ROCE) %: This metric compares the operating surplus to total assets less current liabilities and is a common measure in the commercial sector to assess the efficient investment of capital resources.
-The ratio is 4.4% (2022: 5.1%).
+The 2022/23 social housing operating margin is distorted by charitable grants received and excluding the impact of these would be 16.8%. - ▶ Metric 7 Return on capital employed (ROCE) %: This metric compares the operating surplus to total assets less current liabilities and is a common measure in the commercial sector to assess the efficient investment of capital resources.
+The ratio is 3.5% (2023: 4.4%).

-Structure, governance and management
+Structure, governance and management Legal status

-Legal status